bootlin/training-materials/slides/kernel-driver-development-debugging/kernel-driver-development-debugging.typ

 === Using Magic SysRq

-Functionnality provided by serial drivers
+Functionality provided by serial drivers
 #[ #set text(size: 18pt)
   - Allows to run multiple debug / rescue commands even when the kernel seems to be in deep trouble